Restoring and strengthening Lyall Bay Beach

 Protecting the edge of Dorrie Leslie Park

-In January 2017, work will begin along the western side of the park (along Queens Drive) to regrade the edge of the park and armour it with rock.
+In May 2017, work began along the western side of the park (along Queens Drive) to regrade the edge of the park and armour it with rock.
 This work will protect Dorrie Leslie Park from coastal erosion in the future.
+Work is due to be completed by 24 July 2017.

 Surfers Corner carpark